Water Heater Services in Erie, PA

 Step 2

-Watch for moisture near the unit
+Watch for basement-area moisture and corrosion

 Step 3

-Pay attention to new sounds
+Pay attention to new sounds or harder heating cycles

 Step 4

-Do not ignore repeat repairs
+Do not normalize repeat service calls

 Step 5